Dimitreee/karmaAuth_theme6/README.md

 on the site of such a company.

 ##### Idea:
-The user photographs the document at registration, and the profile of the Karma wallet user is automatically populated from the fields of the identity document, without needing to score the fields with his hands.
+User can take photo of document at registration stage, and the profile of user's Karma wallet should be auto-generated from the fields of the identity document instance, without manual form-fields input.
 And you can also scan the property registration certificate / driver's license and other documents and fill out the data required for applying for a loan from Karma.